 Delving into this topic wasn’t easy.
 Pre-reading was suggested—about six lengthy research studies, articles, summary documents and a long list of references and resources for those daring enough to learn more.

 For the most part, Council members are still learning how to be innovative.
-While there were many stories of success—and a few humbling stories of missteps—key takeaways are that while some innovation leadership efforts are global and attempt at enterprise innovation efforts, most are being implemented in local areas and hived off from other groups in the organization.
+While there were many stories of success—and a few humbling stories of missteps—key takeaways are that while some innovation leadership efforts are implemented at an enterprise level with a global reach, most innovation efforts are being implemented locally and involve hiving off the innovation effort from other groups in the organization.

 Organizations continue to focus on being “more innovative,” but few have defined what innovation means to them.
 Those who have, have made definitions to address divisional innovation programs, not a corporate innovation focus.